CCENT™ (Cisco Certified Entry Network

 including routing update timer (30sec default), hold-down timer (default

 180sec).
-It also displays the number of seconds due for next update (this is
+It also displays the number of seconds due for next update

-which IP RIP is enabled, Gateway, and the default metric.
+number for which IP RIP is enabled, Gateway, and the default metric.

 Show IP route: This command will display the IP routing table entries.
-In

-important codes are:
+the important codes are:

 C: directly connected;